Now booking field trip/ school group tours for the 2023 season!

-If your group would like to visit Renfrew in the spring of 2023 (mid-April), please complete the inquiry form at the bottom of the page with your desired dates after January 1st and our staff will follow up in the New Year.
-Thank you!
+If your group would like to visit Renfrew in 2023 (mid-March thru mid-October only), please carefully review this page then complete the inquiry form at the bottom with your desired dates.

 Renfrew Museum and Park is a great place to bring your students for a fun and educational experience!
 Our 107-acre historic farmstead lends itself to unique, purpose-driven discussion and hands-on activities to meet your curriculum needs.
 Renfrew offers several field trip/school group Adventure Experience Packages to choose from.
 Select the option that best meets your students’ grade and interest level.